- See the List of ELECTRI Council Members

 Proposals are reviewed by the ELECTRI International Program Review Committee and ranked based on intellectual merit, innovation, student engagement and the level of interaction the proposed activity will promote between the grantee and the electrical construction industry.

 The selection of top finalists is usually announced towards the end of May.
-Three or four finalists are invited to the summer ELECTRI Council program meeting in July to present their proposals to the entire ELECTRI Council.
+Up to four finalists will be invited to the summer ELECTRI Council program meeting in July to present their proposals to the entire ELECTRI Council.
 At this meeting, Council members will select the top two finalists who will be awarded funding.

 A third Early Career Award proposal - A Systematic Approach for the Assessment of Green Opportunities for Electrical Contractors from Baabak Ashuri, School of Building Construction, Georgia Tech, received an additional award through an ELECTRI International partnership created by two ELECTRI Council members - the Atlanta Chapter NECA and Lutron Electronics Company, Inc.